jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.34 IntegerDivision

-Performs an integer division operation on two rasters or a raster and a constant value..
+Performs an integer division operation on two rasters or a raster and a constant value.

 *Parameters*: